Share with your social and professional network

 Safety is a heavily regulated industry.
 Most employers factor in OSHA regulations when developing safety training, but it’s important to consider other requirements as well.
 The FDA, EPA, and many other organizations may have regulatory interests in your operations.

 That’s why it’s important for each process to have its own specific training module.
 It ensures that workers are aware of the unique safety requirements of each process.
-New hire safety training should cover all required topics for your organization, but don’t forget the small details when developing your course materials.
+Ensuring a comprehensive onboarding for employees is key to covering all required topics for your organization, but don’t forget the small details when developing your course materials.

 Customize the onboarding experience for employees